SparseGridsForDynamicEcon/SparseGrids_in_econ_handbook/IRBC_model/README.md

 The grid structure after the last time iteration step can be found in `./data` and will be loaded directly.

+## Model Versions

+This code solves the IRBC model both with and without irreversible investment.
+In parameters.py, there is the variable `typeIRBC` which can take the values `non-smooth` and `smooth`, indicating the respective model version.

+There are two folders in `./data` containing plots and .txt-files of policy functions as well as stored grid structures in .txt-files for both model versions.

 ## Code Organisation

 The code on the IRBC model consists of the following files: